alexbenko/theLolStats/README.md

 # theLolStats

+<h1>TheLolStats</h1>

-<h2>This is a simple league of legends stat website.
-Type in your username and it will display your solo/duo rank, amount of wins this season, and mastery points for every champion you've played.</h2>
+<p>This is a simple league of legends stat website.
+Type in your username and it will display your solo/duo rank, amount of wins this season, and mastery points for every champion you've played.
+I've built this entirely by myself.</p>
 <br/>

 <h2>Visit Live Version At:</h2> <br />